linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/International Trade, Banking, and Capital Markets Lecture Notes.md

 - Comparisons of GDP, for example, "at purchasing power parity" are derived from the above
 - GDP comparisons are not derived using actual (nominal) exchange rates

-○Do not reflect the current relative prices of goods
+-Do not reflect the current relative prices of goods

 # Relationship between Inflation and Depreciation 1975-2005